 “There is no evidence that going deeper is beneficial,” he added.

 Timing of insemination also affects fertilization success.
 Dalton explained that, following insemination, six to 12 hours are required for sperm transport to the fertilization site and for sperm to gain the capacity to fertilize the ovum (egg).
 However, an ovum that waits too long and becomes "aged" may ultimately yield a low-quality embryo.

 “Timing of AI is a compromise,” said Dalton, explaining that insemination following heat detection should occur near enough to the time of ovulation to maximize sperm access to the ovum, but not so late that an aging ovum waits in the oviduct.
 He recommended insemination within 12 hours after onset of estrus when using conventional semen.

-“For sexed semen, timing is not so clear,” added Dalton.
-“Breeding sooner likely is better, taking into account the vulnerability of sexed semen.”
+“For sexed semen, timing is different,” added Dalton.
+“Breeding later, or closer to the time of ovulation, is likely better, taking into account the vulnerability of sexed semen.”